muratk3n/thirdwave/en/tweets/2019/week47.md

 ---

 It is also looking like Morales might have wanted to hold on to power a little too long, somewhat undemocratically.
-Not cool.
-Left needs to stand for democracy, and know when it's time to go.

 Sure it's hard especially given so many previous US interventions in the area.

-Lula is the model.
-Was wronged, increased his popularity even more.
-Look at Jesus, a great leftist politician.
-Very popular.
+Respect the process.

 *2019-11-14 23:44:2*